l Do you have a hearing problem? Find out what you can do to fix it.

-More than 26.7 million Americans 50 or older now have trouble hearing.
+More than 48 million Americans have some type of hearing loss.
 For many people, auditory loss happens so gradually that they barely realize it.
-Others find that their ears seem to be working fine one day, and not so well the next.
+Others find that their ears seem to be working fine one day and not so well the next.

 Check out these four common types of hearing problems and what you can do about them.

 1. You have trouble hearing people in a noisy restaurant.

 Why it happens: As you age — especially if you've been exposed to frequent loud noises — you might have presbycusis, a type of gradual hearing loss caused by the death of hair cells in the cochlea, in your inner ear.
 Those are the cells that translate sound vibrations into brain signals.